Case Study: Low-Frequency Ultrasound ML

 Problem

-Grinding wheel wear affects product quality and process efficiency.
-Operators lacked real-time visibility into wheel state, leading to delayed interventions and inconsistent quality outcomes.
+Large-format slag grinding wheel quality affects product quality and process efficiency.
+Operators lacked real-time visibility into wheel state, leading to delayed interventions and inconsistent outcomes.
+The core challenge: human measurement isn't "correct" — it's just the available baseline.

 Approach